OsmosysSoftware/osmo-x/.github/PULL_REQUEST_TEMPLATE/pull_request_template_api.md

 - Add a list of changes made to the API documents with brief descriptions.

-**Test suite output:**
+**Test suite/unit testing output:**

-- Add the output of the status of different test cases in the testing suite.
+- Add the output of the status of different test cases in the testing suite or unit testing performed.

 **Pending actions:**